Curculio nucum: Infestation and control

 Inside an infested nut, a cream/white larva with a brown head surrounded by excrement may be found.
 A hole in a nut shell is a sign that the larvae has already finished feeding, and left the nut, substantially eaten out.

-Basic control of this weevil is spraying the orchards with insecticides (containing for example methomyl, thiaclopride, deltamethrine).
+Basic control of this weevil is spraying the orchards with insecticides (containing for example methomyl, thiacloprid, deltamethrin).
 However, countries producing the greatest crop of nuts, such as Turkey, Italy, France and Spain, are working on alternative methods of control.
 Some research suggests that it may be possible to use entomopathogenic nematodes such as Heterorhabditis indica.
 This nematode is deadly to full-grown larvae that inhabit the soil under the tree canopy.
 The fungus Beauveria bassiana may also be helpful as a control agent.
 Research in Italy proved that this fungus, if applied into the soil well, kills almost all the larvae.
 This fungus should be applied when the larvae start to burrow into the soil.

 According to some investigations, shell thickness is not correlated with the level of weevil damage, but nuts whose shells harden rapidly may be resistant to weevil attack to some extent.